writememe/blog.danielteycheney.com/content/posts/exploring-nornir-part-two.md

 ### Default - default.yaml

-We have nothing in this file, however this is where you can set inventory-wide defaults, and use the groups.yaml and hosts.yaml to override those defaults.
+We'ven'thing in this file, however this is where you can set inventory-wide defaults, and use the groups.yaml and hosts.yaml to override those defaults.

 ## Discovery Toolkit

 Now that the data is populated, we can leverage this structure to execute both Python scripts.
-There are two Python scripts within the toolkit:
+Two Python scripts are contained within the toolkit:

 | Python script| Description|
 | ------------ |-----------|